ClearbridgeMobile/full-stack-coding-challenge/README.md

 I decided to build from scratch because the app is fairly simple and these tool chains sometimes come with other packages that would never get used.

-They also hide a lot of implementation or deployment details from the developer and that does make the task of developer easy but I wanted to be able to configure things on my own.
+They also hide a lot of implementation or deployment details from the developer.
+That can make the task of developer easy but I wanted to be able to configure things on my own.

 ### 2. How to setup the folder structure?

-There are numerour approaches to setup the folders and file structure.
+There are numerous approaches to setup the folders and file structure.
 I decided to setup my workspace based on how information flows and control is passed.
-I wanted my folder structure to layout the actual architecture of the app
+I wanted my folder structure to layout the actual architecture of the app.

 The `client` and `server` folders are separate because these are distinct projects.
 However, they do share common packages and configurations.
 These commonalities remain in the root folder and the configurations can be extended and overwritten by the individual app.

-These project then have the `src` folder which contains the running code.
+These project then have the `src` folder which contains the running application code.
 The `server` project has the `routes` folder to contain the routes, whereas the `client` has a similar `pages` folder.

 ### 3. What is the relationship between Companies and Founders?